 6.0 OUR THIRD PARTY DATA PROCESSORS

 We use a number of third parties to process personal data on our behalf.
 These third parties have been carefully chosen and all of them comply with the legislation set out in section 2.0.
-These third parties are based in the USA and are EU-U.S Privacy Shield compliant.

 7.0 DATA BREACHES